ryantd42/NY-Legislative-Git/2023/A1057C-2023/bill.md

   (1) CLEAR AND CONSPICUOUS;
   (2) BY E-MAIL, TEXT MESSAGE, OR OTHER APPROPRIATE  MEANS  OF  COMMUNI- CATION; AND
+ A. 1057--B  6

   (3)  SENT  WITHIN TWENTY-FOUR HOURS AFTER THE FRAUD BAN, OR AT A LATER TIME IF THE SERVICE HAS DETERMINED, BASED ON AN  ANALYSIS  OF  EFFECTIVE MESSAGING,  THAT  A  DIFFERENT  TIME  IS MORE EFFECTIVE, BUT IN NO EVENT LATER THAN THREE DAYS AFTER THE FRAUD BAN.
   (C)  AN ONLINE DATING SERVICE SHALL NOT BE LIABLE TO ANY PERSON, OTHER THAN THE STATE OF NEW YORK,  FOR DISCLOSING TO ANY MEMBER  THAT  IT  HAS BANNED  A  MEMBER,  THE  USER  NAME  OR ACCOUNT IDENTIFIER OF THE BANNED MEMBER, OR THE REASONS FOR THE ONLINE DATING SERVICE'S DECISION  TO  BAN SUCH  MEMBER  IN  ACCORDANCE WITH THIS SUBDIVISION WHERE SUCH DISCLOSURE DOES NOT CONTAIN THE PERSONALLY IDENTIFYING INFORMATION OF  THE  PERSON.
- AN ONLINE DATING SERVICE ALSO SHALL NOT BE LIABLE TO ANY  PERSON,  OTHER
- A. 1057--A  6

- THAN THE STATE OF NEW YORK, FOR THE DECISIONS REGARDING WHETHER TO BAN A MEMBER, OR HOW OR WHEN TO NOTIFY A MEMBER PURSUANT TO THIS SUBDIVISION.
+ AN  ONLINE  DATING SERVICE ALSO SHALL NOT BE LIABLE TO ANY PERSON, OTHER THAN THE STATE OF NEW YORK, FOR THE DECISIONS REGARDING WHETHER TO BAN A MEMBER, OR HOW OR WHEN TO NOTIFY A MEMBER PURSUANT TO THIS SUBDIVISION.
   (D) THIS SECTION DOES NOT DIMINISH OR ADVERSELY AFFECT THE PROTECTIONS FOR ONLINE DATING SERVICES THAT ARE AFFORDED IN 47 USC 230.
   § 2.
 This act shall take effect on the sixtieth  day  after  it  shall have become a law.